OrdnanceSurvey/openspace-ios-sdk/README.md

 #### API Key

-Developers who wish to use online services will need to register and obtain an API Key for one of the [OS OpenSpace services](http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/) in order to access the mapping and geocoding services.
+Developers who wish to use online services will need to register and obtain an API Key for OS OpenSpace Pro services] (http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/) in order to access the mapping and geocoding services.

 #### Download framework package